mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 > ❗ If you already use Azure for SSO with Mixpanel, you must [open a Mixpanel support ticket](https://mixpanel.com/get-support) before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID)”

-### Set up Overview

-1. Create an Admin Organization

-2. [Set up SSO](/docs/access-security/single-sign-on/overview) for the Admin Organization as if it were a regular Organization

-3. Link any Organizations to the Admin Organization

-4. (Optional) Set up SCIM

 ### 1. Create an Admin Organization in Mixpanel

 For an existing Organization in Mixpanel, go to Organization Settings > Access Security > Shared SSO.